 Confucius said: "Tell me and I will forget.
 Show me and I may remember.
 Involve me, and I will understand."
 What can you do in your session to get the audience involved in their own learning?
 Hand raising and other forms of polling are acceptable but be more creative.
-Case based learning is always better than lecture with hand-raising.
+Case-based learning is always better than lecture with hand-raising.
 Creativity really counts!
-Think of game show formats such as

-Jeopardy or Family Feud, hands on opportunities, or worksheets with activities, etc. Teach skills that can be practiced during the session.
-Be specific in the proposal with a description of your planned activities.
+Think of game show formats such as Jeopardy or Family Feud, hands-on opportunities, or worksheets with activities, etc. Teach skills that can be practiced during the session.
+Be specific in the proposal with a description of your planned activities, keeping in mind what is feasible and practical for the Midyear Clinical Meeting setup.

 The best learning activities naturally flow as part of the program.
 Don't save the learning activities for the end and don't announce "This is the active learning portion" of the session.
-Think of workshops that you have attended-the best sessions have opportunities for the learners to practice something related to what they are hearing every 12 minutes or so.
+Think of workshops that you have attended-- the best sessions have opportunities for the learners to practice something related to what they are hearing every 12 minutes or so.